learn-co-curriculum/swift-protocolType-lab/README.md

 }
 ```

 We need to know establish the connection.
 We know that the `delegate` instance property on `jim` is nil (by default).
-Lets fix that.
+Let's fix that.

 ```swift
 jim.delegate = maryann